batteringram-dev/event-driven-mini-pipeline/README.md

 #### Data Processing
 * Load data from delta tables and merge them using delta lake's functionality based on matching keys.
 * Depending on the condition, it appends new data to the existing data.
-More like Change Data Capture (CDC)
+Akin to Change Data Capture (CDC) that is appending new data to existing data.

 #### Event Driven Workflow
 * Set up workflows in Databricks that are triggered based on a specific event - when new file arrives in GCS bucket